 Broadcom is actually made up of two companies.
 Singapore-based Avago acquired the original Broadcom and took its name.
 They make chips used in wireless and other networks.
 Broadcom announced at the end of last year that it was looking forward to relocating its headquarters to the U.S.

 According to Axios, the underlying reason behind the move is because of 5G.
-Qualcomm is the leader in building 5G technology for U.S. telecommunications industry.
+Qualcomm is the leader in building 5G technology for the U.S. telecommunications industry.
 The Trump Administration was concerned that Broadcom would put an end to Qualcomm’s 5G efforts, paving the way for Chinese telecommunications giant Huawei to take over as the industry leader.

 By 8 p.m.
 Eastern Time, Qualcomm’s stock price had dropped 4.47% in after-hours trading on the White House’s statement.